noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

   Despite the seemingly visual increase in activity that day, we cannot confirm any significant or lasting effect following on the whole cluster following the film's release.
 However what we are able to tell is that in the ego-network of the subreddit "starwars", the ties to a subreddit called "starwarsspeculation" got strengthened.
 This makes sense, as a new film in a long series always leads to new and exciting speculations by fans on what future movie instances in the star wars universe bring forth.

-#### Oscars 2016 (*#OscarsSoWhite*) — culture brushes politics, briefly

-  **I'll write a short sentence about it later, but we could also delete it this part.**

-  Unlike *Star Wars*, the Oscars explicitly intersect with political themes: diversity, representation, and inequality.
-Here, we observe a short-lived increase in interaction between entertainment and politics.

-  But the effect does not stabilize.
-No new bridges form, correlations return to baseline, and the network quickly relaxes.
-Culture can open political conversations — but it does not reorganize them.

 #### Game of Thrones, Season 6 (April - June 2016) — culture rewires itself, not politics

   The Season 6 premiere of *Game of Thrones* creates one of the strongest internal